 - Strengthen capacity of existing and evolving projects by sharing exemplary practice research and program models, outcomes, and products.

-- Use the leverage of a network or collaboration of individual girl-serving STEM programs to create the tipping point for gender equity in STEM.
+- Use the leverage of a network and the collaboration of individual girl-serving STEM programs to create the tipping point for gender equity in STEM.

 The project focus for 2011-2016 is: